Cauebf/form-validation/README.md

 - `src/css/`: Contains stylesheets.
   - `reset.css`: Resets default styles for consistency.
   - `style.css`: Styles specific to the code sample.
+  - `responsive.css`: Styles for responsiveness.
 - `src/js/`: Holds JavaScript files.
   - `index.js`: Implements form validation logic.
-- `img/`: Stores images.
+- `src/img/`: Stores images.
 - `index.html`: Main HTML file.

 ## 🏆 Challenges and Execution

 The decision-making process and execution of the form validation presented unique challenges.
-Ensuring a user-friendly interface while incorporating effective validation required careful consideration of design and functionality.
-Despite the non-responsive design for the sake of testing form validation, the code demonstrates a fundamental understanding of web development principles.
+Balancing a user-friendly interface with effective validation required careful consideration of design and functionality.
+Additionally, adapting the code to be responsive posed its own set of challenges, ensuring a seamless experience across various devices.
+Despite these hurdles, the resulting code reflects a comprehensive understanding of both responsive design principles and web development fundamentals.

 ## ⚙ How to Use